-This project is mutiple, investigating specific time/space events of space science infrstructure impacting earth environments, communities, laws and politics within a broader timeline and spatial field of (neo)colonial projects and privitization of commons.
-This research is in collaboration with Dr. Casey Lynch , an Assistant Professor in the Department of Geography, University of Nevada, Reno.
+These project investigate specific time/space events of outer space science infrastructure impacting earth environments, communities, laws and politics within a broader timeline and spatial field of (neo)colonial projects and privatization of commons.
+Some of this research is in collaboration with Dr. Casey Lynch , an Assistant Professor in the Department of Geography, University of Nevada, Reno.